4. How-To: Create a Package Source¶

 zkg, by default, is configured to obtain packages from a single "package source", the Zeek Packages Git Repository, which is hosted by and loosely curated by the Zeek Team.
 However, users may configure zkg to use other package sources: either ones they've set up themselves for organization purposes or those hosted by other third parties.

 4.1.
 Package Source Setup¶

 In order to set up such a package source, one simply has to create a git

 repository and then add Package Index Files to it.

 These files may be created at any path in the package source's git repository.

-E.g. the Bro Packages Git Repository organizes package index files
+E.g. the Zeek Packages Git Repository organizes package index files

 hierarchically based on package author names such as